Xv64/OS/README.md

 ## Getting Started

-Ensure that you have docker installed and execute `./build.sh` to compile the OS.
+Ensure that you have Docker† installed and execute `./build.sh` to compile the OS.
 Once compiled you can run it locally by either:

-1. running `./run.sh` (assuming you have qemu installed)
+###### 1. QEMU

 This supplied `run.sh` script takes a variety of parameters:

 `-r` - this parameter rebuilds the app.
-This is not needed if the contents of `/bin` are present or otherwise do not need to be rebuilt.
+This is not needed if the contents of `bin` are present or otherwise do not need to be rebuilt.
 This can also be omitted if you prefer not to use Docker, and instead run `make binaries` and the the `run.sh` script WITHOUT the `-r` parameter.

 `-l` - this parameter stands for "legacy" and enables IDE drives.
 At the moment SATA drives are a work-in-progress, so if you actually want to run the OS (as opposed to developing AHCI/SATA support) you will want to INCLUDE this parameter.